scrawler-labs/router/README.md

 $collection = new RouteCollection($dir,$namespace);
 $router = new Router($collection);
+//Dispatch route using controller and method found
+$router->dispatch()
 ```

 Done now whatever request occurs it will be automatically routed .
 You dont have define a single route